 - Yoga Classes

-We offer drop-in classes for practitioners of all levels.
-Classes begin each day at 10:30am, every day of the week.
+We offer drop-in and online classes for practitioners of all levels.
 Feel free to explore which of our yoga classes is the best fit for you!

 The Sivananda Yoga Vedanta Centre is a registered charity.
 Annual or life membership entitles you to reduced prices on classes, courses, workshops and retreats.
 Multi-class and unlimited class passes are also available at excellent discounts.